 - Learn techniques and strategies you can use in your own life

 You will be provided with thorough training and ongoing support from staff at Self-Management BC.

 What is required?

 - Participate in a personal telephone interview to assess suitability

-- Complete the training (2 to 4 days depending on program)
+- Successfully complete the training (2 to 13 sessions depending on program).

 Please note: Trainings may be postponed or cancelled if a minimum number of people do not pre-register.